The mediator persona is real, and her name is Judith Sheindlin.

 - Citizenship Marriage: A 2016 case involved a man who got married to a Russian out of a Russian Bride catalog.
 He spent over $45,000 on her and her daughter to come to the United States.
 After a few months of being married, the woman said that she never loved him and was only using him for citizenship during an argument.
 He was granted an annulment and was suing her for the money he spent on her.
 While he was sobbing opening in court, she had a blank expression.
 When asked for the reason that she shouldn't pay him back, she said that he was controlling, abusive, and wanted her to be a prostitute, but Judge Judy pointed out that the other Judge in the annulment case didn't believe her story as the other judge would have granted her a divorce.
-Judge Judy granted him the money on airline tickets only (over $10,000) as it was more than two times her maximum amount she was allowed to grant and told the defendant that she hopes the immigration office is listening.
+Judge Judy granted him the money on airline tickets only (over $10,000) as it was more than two times her maximum amount she was allowed to grant and told the defendant that she hoped the immigration office was listening.